Eva Hamlin Miller

-Eva Katherine Hamlin Miller (born 1911 in Brooklyn, New York - 1991) was an artist from Greensboro, North Carolina.
-She grew up in New York City and studied at the Pratt Institute in Brooklyn, New York; Columbia University, the Graduate School of Fine Art in Florence and the University of Ibadan in Nigeria before moving to North Carolina.
+Eva Katherine Hamlin Miller (1911 - 1991) was an artist from Greensboro, North Carolina.
+She was born and raised in Brooklyn and studied art at the Pratt Institute, Columbia University, the Graduate School of Fine Art in Florence and the University of Ibadan in Nigeria before settling in North Carolina.

 She became an art instructor at Bennett College in 1937, and went on to have a long career as an educator in many universities and colleges, as well as the Greensboro city schools.

 Along with former student and Greensboro Congresswoman, Alma Adams, Miller helped cofound the African American Atelier in 1990.
 She served as its curator until her death in 1991.

 Early life

-Miller was born in Brooklyn, New York and was raised in New York City.
-She was the daughter of Floyd and Katherine Hamlin.
+Miller was the daughter of Floyd and Katherine Hamlin.
 She attended the Pratt Institute and earned her B.F.A. degree in fine arts there, then moved on to earn her M.A. in degree in art education at Columbia University.